thejv04/thejv04/README.md

   <p>
-    My name is <strong>Javier Ignacio</strong>, a Civil Engineering student specializing in Computer Science at the Catholic University of Temuco.
+    My name is <strong>Javier Ignacio</strong>, a Civil Engineering student specializing in Computer Science at the Universidad Católica de Temuco.
   </p>

   <p>